 Who Is Marvel's Sentry?
 The Thunderbolts* Villain Explained

-Back in February, Steven Yeun was announced to be joining the Marvel Cinematic Universe with a "key role" in "Thunderbolts."
-Now, thanks to Robert Kirkman (the creator of "Invincible," in which Yeun plays the titular superhero), it's been confirmed what Yeun's role is: Robert Reynolds/The Sentry.
+Back in February 2023, Steven Yeun was announced to be joining the Marvel Cinematic Universe with a "key role" in "Thunderbolts*."
+He was later replaced by Lewis Pullman, though not before Robert Kirkman — the creator of "Invincible," in which Yeun plays the titular superhero — confirmed who Yeun was supposed to play (and, as such, who Pullman is now playing in the film): Robert Reynolds/The Sentry.

 The Sentry is a relatively recent creation, debuting in 2000 and created by Paul Jenkins, Jae Lee, and Rick Veitch.
 He's one of the countless Superman clones across comics; he has the same powerset (flight, super strength, energy blasts, etc.), the flowing cape and S-insignia, he gets his powers from the sun (hence his golden costume and nickname, "The Golden Guardian of Good"), and he even boasts the classic alliterative secret identity (think "Clark Kent").